 The company focuses on relationship-building through continuous communication, providing valuable insights, and showcasing the long-term benefits of their solutions.
 IBM invests in educational content to guide prospects through the decision-making process, recognizing that major IT decisions take time and careful consideration.

-Challenge: Introducing and selling emerging technologies.
+Challenge: Introducing and selling signals from nascent operating surfaces.

 Embrace the unique challenges of selling cutting-edge products.
 Explore ways to position your offerings as solutions to emerging needs, targeting early adopters.